vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 >
 > **For devices with access to GMS**
 >
-> After support ends for device administrator enrolled devices, devices with access to GMS will be afffected in the following ways:
+> After support ends for device administrator enrolled devices, devices with access to GMS will be affected in the following ways:
 >
 > - Intune and Defender for Endpoint won't make changes or updates to Android device administrator management, such as bug fixes, security fixes, or fixes to address changes in new Android versions.
 > - Intune and Defender for Endpoint technical support will no longer support devices with access to GMS.